-- Have a SEND policy and Accessibility Plan in place at Parsons Green Prep. - Ensure that our policy takes into account National Legislation and current initiatives and strategies. - Ensure that the SEND policy is followed by all members of staff. - Provide training for teachers in SEND awareness and provision. - Provide training for the SENDCO to ensure that the School is informed about initiatives and best practice.
+- Have a SEND policy and Accessibility Plan in place at Parsons Green Prep. - Ensure that our policy takes into account National Legislation and current initiatives and strategies. - Ensure that the SEND policy is followed by all members of staff. - Provide training for teachers in SEND awareness and provision. - Provide training for the SENDCo to ensure that the School is informed about initiatives and best practice. - Review the SEND policy and the Accessibility Plan.